 "Students are responsible for learning and applying the proper scholarly practices for acknowledging the work and ideas of others.
-Students who are unsure of what constitutes plagiarism should refer to the UBC publication "Plagiarism Avoided; Taking Responsibility for your Work".
-This guide is available in OC bookstores and libraries.
+Students who are unsure of what constitutes plagiarism should refer to the UBC publication "Plagiarism Avoided; This guide is available in OC bookstores and libraries.